png261/render3D/README.md

 java -jar render3D.jar
 ```
 ## How to use

 Drag mouse or use arrow keys to rotate

+Space + drag mouse to move

+Scroll to roateY

 Ctrl + scroll to zoom

-Space + drag mouse to move

 ## References
 - [How to create your own simple 3D render engine in pure Java](http://blog.rogach.org/2015/08/how-to-create-your-own-simple-3d-render.html)